proycon/foliadocserve/README.rst

 Alternatives are simpler, but follow the same principle::

- IN somegroup/mydoc EDIT pos WITH class "v" WHERE class = "n" (AS ALTERNATIVE) FOR w WHERE text = "fly"
+ EDIT pos WITH class "v" WHERE class = "n" (AS ALTERNATIVE) FOR w WHERE text = "fly"

 Confidence scores are often associationed with alternatives::

- IN somegroup/mydoc EDIT pos WITH class "v" WHERE class = "n" (AS ALTERNATIVE WITH confidence 0.6) FOR w WHERE text = "fly"
+ EDIT pos WITH class "v" WHERE class = "n" (AS ALTERNATIVE WITH confidence 0.6) FOR w WHERE text = "fly"

 FoLiA does not just distinguish corrections, but also supports suggestions for correction.
 Envision a spelling checker suggesting output for misspelled words, but leaving it up to the user which of the suggestions to accept::

- IN somegroup/mydoc EDIT t WITH text "conscious" (AS SUGGESTION OF "some/correctionset" WITH class = "spellingerror") FOR w WHERE text = "fly"
+ EDIT t WITH text "conscious" (AS SUGGESTION OF "some/correctionset" WITH class = "spellingerror") FOR w WHERE text = "fly"

 In the case of alternatives and suggestions, this syntax becomes inefficient if